dsoprea/GDriveFS/gdrivefs/resources/README.rst

 To use this, pass "big_writes" in the "-o" option-string::

-    $ sudo gdfs -o big_writes /var/cache/gdfs.creds /mnt/gd
+    $ sudo gdfs -o big_writes /home/user/.gdfs/creds /mnt/gdrivefs

 Vagrant
 =======

-A Vagrantfile has been made available in the event that you'd like to mount your account from a system that isn't FUSE compatible (like Mac), or you're having issues installing GDriveFS somewhere else and would like to debug.
+A Vagrantfile has been made available in the event that you would like to mount your account from a system that isn't FUSE compatible (like a Mac) or you are having issues installing GDriveFS somewhere else and would like to debug.

 To install Vagrant::